AAC users learn when they are given many opportunities to see and hear language on their AAC.

 For some example Core Word Planners around toys and games, visit the Leisure Time section of the AssistiveWare Core Word Classroom.
-Also, the Core Word 5 Minute Fillers have some quick and fun activity ideas, with some great starting points for modeling core words.
+Also, the Core Word 5 Minute Fillers have some quick and fun activity ideas, with some great starting points for modeling.

 Using music to build language

 Music is a powerful way to engage AAC users.
-Music is motivating, and it’s use of rhythm and repetition can be great for finding opportunities to build language.
+Music is motivating.
+It's use of rhythm and repetition allow opportunities to build language.